-Currently I am a postdoctoral researcher with the Biomedical Computer Vision Group (BMCV) at Heidelberg University, Germany.
+Currently I am a researcher with the Biomedical Computer Vision Group (BMCV) at Heidelberg University, Germany.
 Our research group "develops methods and algorithms for computer-based analysis of biological and medical images".
 My focus is on the use of Deep Learning for Cancer Imaging Genomics, the multi-scale data fusion field combining high-throughput Genomics and medical imaging data.

 Beyond my research work, I am interested in computational data analysis more generally, or Data Science.
 I like to dabble in Computer Science, Math, Statistics, and Machine Learning.

 Data Simple is a blog-like collection of articles about Data Science, focusing on Python and R.